sboger/nextgen-ai-prop-gun-sight/README.md

 ## Installation

+* Download kflash_gui (click the arrow by "Assets"): https://github.com/Sipeed/kflash_gui/releases
+* Upgrade the M5StickV firmware using the XXXXXXXm5stickv.bin http://dl.sipeed.com/MAIX/MaixPy/release/master/maixpy_v0.4.0_39_g083e0cc/
+* Clone this repo
-* Clone this repo, copy the files in the src directory to a newly formatted micro SD card.
-Insert card, turn on M5StickV.
+* Copy the files in the src directory to a newly formatted micro SD card.
+* Insert card, turn on M5StickV.
 That's it!